 Signs that fall is on its way begin to appear in late summer.
-From less intensely hot days to gradually lengthening shadows, this is a time that many in the Southwest refer to as a “second spring,” which is when people venture back out into the garden and plants perk up as temperatures begin to cool.
-While many plants bloom throughout the warm season, some plants wait until summer begins to wane before they put on their big floral show.
-Black dalea (Dalea frutescens) is a reliable indicator that colder weather will soon be on its way as the plant bursts out in flowers, which creates a lovely violet haze of color.
+From fewer hot days to lengthening shadows, this is a time that we refer to as a “second spring,”.
+This is when people venture back out into the garden and plants perk up as temperatures begin to cool.
+While many plants bloom throughout the warm season, some plants wait until summer wanes before they put on their big floral show.
+Black dalea (Dalea frutescens) is a reliable indicator that colder weather is soon on its way as the plant bursts out in flowers, creating a violet haze of color.

-Black dalea is a beautiful, low-growing shrub that has a natural mounded growth habit and grows 3-4 feet tall and up to 5-feet wide.
-It adds a touch of fine texture to the drought-tolerant garden with its tiny leaflets that are grouped together, creating a lacy look.
-Vibrant violet flowers begin to appear in late summer, lasting through fall, and adding a welcome splash of color when many other plants are beginning to cease blooming.
+Black dalea is a beautiful, low-growing shrub that has a natural mounded growth habit.
+It grows 3-4 feet tall and up to 5-feet wide.
+This lovely shrub adds a touch of fine texture to the drought-tolerant garden with its tiny leaflets that are grouped together, creating a lacy look.
+Vibrant violet flowers begin to appear in late summer, last through fall, and adds a welcome splash of color when other plants slowdown blooming.

-Don’t let its delicate appearance fool you; this Southwestern native is sturdy, efficiently handling temperatures down to 15 degrees F, and does best when planted in full sun.
+Don’t let its delicate appearance fool you; this Southwestern native is sturdy, handles temperatures down to 15 degrees F, and does best in full sun.
 It thrives in locations that receive hot, reflected heat, such as next to a wall or near pavement, where many other plants struggle to survive.
 Maintenance for black dalea is low – prune back to 1 1/2 feet tall and wide every other year, in spring.

 Black dalea is a great addition to pollinator gardens as bees and butterflies are attracted to the purple flowers.

-I encourage you to add black dalea to your outdoor space where its beauty coupled with its ability to handle the heat and cold of the Southwest make it an asset in the garden.
+I encourage you to add black dalea to your outdoor space.
+Its beauty and ability to handle the heat and cold of the Southwest make it an asset in the garden.